Paddle-Out Protests 2026 FAQs

 This year, we have a unique opportunity to influence a huge change within the water industry.

-No matter where you are in the UK, there is a reason to Paddle-Out!
+No matter where you are in the UK, there is a reason to paddle out and protest!

 YES!
 You don’t have to get in the water to join in with our national day of action.

-Whether you protest from the shore OR paddle out, we want people from all corners of the nation to come together and show the polluters the tidal wave of support for an end to sewage pollution.
+Whether you protest from the shore OR paddle out, we want people from all corners of the nation to come together and show the Government, the regulators and those profiting polluters the tidal wave of support for an end to sewage pollution.
 We are more than surfers, more than sewage.

 You can paddle out on a raft, row in a boat or swim with a float – how you chose to get in the water is up to you!
 Some locations may also have free or discounted equipment to hire to help you get on the water.